 Hot and sour burdock soup

 Spring is here!
 In the Midwest, one of the first edible foods in nature is Burdock root.
 A great way to include burdock in your diet is to make a soup with the roots.
 Asian cooks rave about their burdock soups that they make in the spring.
-I’m presenting a burdock root soup here that is inspired by Rosalee de la Foret’s blog.
-Well, here is one dish that can be easily made!
+I’m presenting a delicious burdock root soup here that is inspired by Rosaleedela Foret’sblog.
 There is really nothing exotic about this soup, all the ingredients can be found here in the US.

-As we transition from the winter into spring, it is important to pay attention to our digestion.
-Heavy foods in the winter might be clogging our livers that can lead to some dreaded health problems in the spring like fevers and tiredness.
-We tend to eat heavier foods during the winter months but now as our livers are waking up, our body is ready to embark on something lighter and easier to digest.
-The spring season is the time to attend to the liver and the gallbladder.
-Our body tends to cleanse itself naturally as we eat less.
-In addition, it is nice to add some bitter plants that aid the liver to accomplish this process.
+We tend to eat heavier foods during the winter months but our body is ready to embark on something lighter and easier to digest.
+As we transition from the winter into spring, it is important to pay attention to our Liver.
+Heavy foods consumed during the winter might be burdening our livers that can lead to some health problems in the spring, like fevers and tiredness.Our body tends to cleanse itself naturally as we eat less in the spring.
+In addition, it is nice to add some bitter plants that aids the liver to accomplish this process.
 Our ancestors ate a lot of bitters in the spring.
 One of these spring bitters is burdock.

-This soup works great in the spring.
 The burdock’s earthy, heavier flavor pairs nicely with the carrot’s sweet and light flavor.
-In addition to bitter flavor, the liver also needs the sour flavor that it gets from this sour dish as well.
+In addition to the bitter flavor, the liver also needs the sour flavor for support.
+It gets the sour flavor from this sour dish as well.
 This soup is a big favorite in our family, yes even the kids like it.
-Perhaps it is because of its interesting, well balanced flavors.
+Perhaps, it is because of its interesting, well balanced flavors.
 In fact, it has all five flavors: sweet, salty, bitter, sour, and pungent!

-• 2 clove of garlic
+• 2 clove of garlic, chopped

-• 1 Tbsp of minced ginger
+• 1 Tbsp of ginger, minced

-• 2 handfuls of mushrooms (like morelle, shitake)
+• 2 handfuls of mushrooms (like shiitake)

-• 3 Tbsp cornstarch mixed with 4 Tbsp of water
+• 3 Tbsp cornstarch mixed + 4 Tbsp of water

 • 4 Tbsp of rice or white vinegar